ramy282/iVolve_OJT/AWS/Lab20/README.md

-# lab 20
-## Objective: Launching anEC2 Instance
+# lab 20: Launching anEC2 Instance
-Create private subnet and lunch EC2 , configure security groups, connect to the instance using Bastion host.
+## Objective: Create private subnet and lunch EC2 , configure security groups, connect to the instance using Bastion host.

 ## Step1: Create VPC
 1- From "Your VPCs" click "Create VPC".